Swiss passport: Visa requirements

 Visa requirements for Swiss passport holders are administrative entry restrictions by the authorities of other states placed on nationals of Switzerland.
-As of 17 February 2019, Swiss citizens had visa-free or visa on arrival access to 185 countries and territories, ranking the Swiss passport sixth in the world in terms of travel freedom (tied with Austrian, British, Dutch, Norwegian and Portuguese passports), according to the Henley Passport Index.
+As of 2025, Swiss citizens had visa-free or visa on arrival access to 190 countries and territories, ranking the Swiss passport fifth in the world in terms of travel freedom (tied with Belgium, British, Portuguese and New Zealand's passports), according to the Henley Passport Index.
 Additionally, Arton Capital's Passport Index ranked the Swiss passport fourth in the world in terms of travel freedom, with a visa-free score of 164 (tied with Austrian, Belgian, British, Canadian, Greek, Irish, Japanese and Portuguese passports), as of 17 February 2019.

 As a member state of the European Free Trade Association (EFTA), Swiss citizens enjoy freedom of movement to live and work in Iceland, Norway and Liechtenstein in accordance with the EFTA convention.
 Moreover, by virtue of Switzerland's bilateral agreements with the EU, Swiss citizens also have freedom of movement in all EU member states.
 All EFTA and EU citizens are not only visa-exempt but are legally entitled to enter and reside in each other's countries.

 Dual citizenship

 Dual citizenship is allowed in Switzerland, but the requirements for the naturalization of foreigners vary from canton to canton.
 Male Swiss citizens, including dual citizens, can be required to perform military or civilian service, and Swiss citizens are not allowed to participate in any other military, unless they are a citizen of, and are resident in, the country in question.
-(The Swiss Guards of the Vatican are regarded as a "house police" and not as an army.)
+(The Swiss Guards of the Vatican City State are regarded as a "house police" and not as an army.)